agustinediz/R/README.md

 # R

-different projects and minicodes created in R.
+different projects and functions coded in R.